Chapter 1: Phantom Blades

 "Your stance is getting sloppy."

 He didn't turn around.
-He recognized the uneven footsteps before the voice — the specific rhythm of weight, cane, weight, cane that meant Master Kenji had been standing in that doorway long enough to form an opinion.
+He recognized the uneven footsteps before the voice.
+That specific cadence of weight, cane, weight, cane meant Master Kenji had been standing in that doorway long enough to form an opinion.

 "It works," Zoro said, rolling his shoulders.